ejeej/ImmuneSpace_SDY984/README.md

 This aim can be achieved bt solving the following **tasks**:

-- Literature review on the basics of RNA transcription and the process of immune response to vaccination.
+- Literature review on the basics of RNA transcription, process of immune response to vaccination and results of other studies realized on the same dataset.

 - Descriptive statistics for the baseline characteristics of the study participants.